Introduction - There’s a Hole in The Bottom of The CVE

 MM table v.2

-Conclusion: Moving Forward in Exposure Management is a Continual Journey
+Conclusion: Moving Forward in Continuous Exposure Management is an Ongoing Journey

 According to Gartner, “Fixing every known vulnerability has always been operationally infeasible, and odds have worsened as digital transformation has accelerated the expansion of the attack surface.”
 (Gartner, Implement a Continuous Threat Exposure Management (CTEM) Program, 21 July 2022).
 This understanding is propelling the move towards establishing a better model to tackle exposures across organizations today.
 As you embark on your journey toward adopting a holistic exposure management program, here are the key features and capabilities to look for in a platform:

-The solution should consider all workstations, entities, virtual machines, containers, user activity, and configurations, etc. as part of attack path analysis to ensure you can see all ways your organization is at risk, to plan prioritized remediation efforts.
+Environmentally comprehensive – Covers all workstations, entities, virtual machines, containers, user activity, cloud resources, applications, and configurations, etc., as part of analysis to ensure you can see all ways your organization is at risk to plan prioritized remediation efforts.

-Once you have the right tools, you can build scalable and sustainable exposure management programs, no matter how large or complex your organization and regardless of what types of new exposures emerge.
+Once you have the right tools, you can build scalable and sustainable Continuous Exposure Management programs, no matter how large or complex your organization and regardless of what types of new exposures emerge.

 About XM Cyber